ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 - 1x VCPU, 1 GB RAM
 - SSD storage, without IO throttling

-Both servers are running the same software, latest Ubuntu 16.0.6.
+Both servers are running the same software, latest Ubuntu 16.04.3 LTS.
-MySQL version: 5.7.20, PHP 7.1 with opcache.
+MySQL version: 5.7.20, PHP 7.1.12-3 with opcache, PostgreSQL 9.5.10, Redis 3.0.6, Beanstalkd 1.10.

 The packages are in the default configuration.

-TODO: postgre version, php exact version, beanstalkd, redis versions.

 ## Method